JNPRAutomate/northstar_SDN_controller_automation/README.md

 ## About this repo

 This repository has automation content for Northstar SDN controller.
 This repository requires Northstar version 4 or above.
-This repository doesnt cover how to install Northstar.
+This repository doesn’t cover how to install Northstar.

 ## install the requirements to use the automation content hosted in this repository
 The python scripts hosted in this repository use the library **requests** to make REST calls to Northstar.